mhalcrow/markdown-cv/index.md

 ## Miscellaneous

-I taught Google's internal Interview Training Workshop, where I prepared new employees to conduct interviews at Google.
-I was also a leading interviewer in my organization, and I was frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.
+I have performed thousands of technical interviews at both Google and Snowflake for senior and staff individual contributors and for first- and second-line engineering managers.

-I am an inventor on 15 issued patents.
+I am an inventor on over 15 issued patents.

 I have made multiple external presentations at the Linux Security Summit (LSS) and the Ottawa Linux Symposium (OLS).